kgallimore/wc3autobalancer/README.md

           * If you are host, it will swap players
           * If you are not host it will suggest the team combination in chat

-For now maps must be added manually due to the way ELO data is retrieved.
-Until this process is flushed out:
-***Currently the only supported map for ELO Lookup and sorting is Hero Line Wars.*** Currently working with PyroTd devs to add support for them.
-Most maps can be added easily.
-Please [Submit a Request Here](https://github.com/kgallimore/wc3autobalancer/issues/new?title=Map%20Request&body=Map%20Name%3A%0A&labels=Map%20Request)
 # What this tool is NOT: #
 This tool is not a ghost++ replacement.
 It's not meant for any sort of 24/7 hosting bot, and although it could be used for that purpose, it is not scalable, nor is it meant to be scalable.
 ***It can NOT interact with anything while in game.***